 The community water supply system in New Windsor is owned by the Town and is operated by the Maryland Environmental Service (MES).
-The system serves 637 EDUs within the corporate limits of the municipality.
-The existing and planned service area is located in the west-central portion of the County and encompasses approximately 848 acres.
+The system serves 819 existing connected EDUs within the corporate limits of the municipality.
+The existing and planned service area is in the west-central portion of the County and encompasses approximately 848 acres.
 See Map 16: New Windsor WSA.
 Permitted average daily use is 196,000 gpd and average daily demand of maximum use 184,000 gpd.

 The New Windsor Municipal Water System is supplied by a network of connected springs and wells.
-Dennings Spring/Main Roops Spring Meadow Spring; Hillside Wells; and Dickerson Run.
-Water travels from Dennings Well through a 4 inch-diameter gravity waterline to Main Spring; from Main Spring through a 5 mile pipeline to the town limits; and then to the treatment facility.
+Dennings well, Main Spring; Hillside Wells; and Dickerson Run.
+Water travels from Dennings Well through a 1 mile, 4 inch-diameter gravity waterline to Main Spring; from Main Spring through a 3-mile, 8 inch-diameter waterline to a 150,000 gallon Chlorine Contact Tank, to a booster station before entering the town distribution system.
 The two Hillside wells located at the south side of Hillside Drive pump water directly into the Town's water distribution system.
 Roops Meadow Spring and Dennings Spring, additional longstanding water sources for the system, are currently not utilized due to MDE's findings that the springs are under the influence of surface water.
-Treatment is required if they were to resume as water sources.
+Treatment plants would be required if they were to resume as water sources.
 The Town has an agreement with Lehigh Cement Company to use water pumped from the Lehigh New Windsor Quarry as a future water source.

-The water from the Main Spring at Bowersox and the Dennings Well flows by gravity through a pipeline to a 50,000 gallon chlorine contact tank for treatment.
-From there the water flows through a booster pump station and pumped into the distribution system and ultimately into two water storage tanks.
+The water from the Main Spring at Bowersox and the Dennings Well flows by gravity through a pipeline to a 150,000-gallon chlorine contact tank for treatment.
+From there the water flows through a booster pump station and pumped into the distribution system and ultimately into two water storage tanks located on Rowe Rd.

 The Hillside wells are also pumped into the distribution system.
-Storage consists of a 250,000 gallon finished water standpipe and a 375,000-gallon elevated water storage tank located on Town property next to the first tank.
+Tank storage consists of a 250,000-gallon finished water standpipe and a 375,000-gallon elevated pedestal water storage tank located next to the first tank.
+Both water tanks are located on Rowe Rd.

 Even though Roops Meadow Spring is currently not in use, a contingency plan remains in effect with the Lehigh Heidelberg Cement Group providing water in the event that quarry operations were to adversely affect Roops Meadow Spring.
 The Town is presently permitted for an average daily total demand of 196,000 gpd from the system's multiple sources.
-Actual average daily use was 106,000 gpd.
+Actual average daily use is 91,000 gpd.
 See Table 10A for New Windsor WSA appropriations; see Table 10B New Windsor average daily use; and see Table 10C for New Windsor WSA Storage Tanks.